-According to psychologist Martin Seligman, who coined the term, positive psychology focuses on well-being and the positive elements of the human experience.
+According to psychologist Martin Seligman, positive psychology focuses on well-being and the positive elements of the human experience.
 This positive focus was intended as a direct answer to the widespread negative focus in psychology.

 A 2012 article by Victor Corral-Verdugo, fittingly entitled The Positive Psychology of Sustainability, argues that the main values of sustainable behavior and positive psychology are quite similar.
 For example, both stress the importance of altruism and humanity, equity and fairness, responsibility, future orientation, and intrinsic motivation to name a few.